u91738/cvematch/README.md

 Uses [CVEFixes](https://zenodo.org/records/7029359) dataset as a source of diffs for public vulnerabilities.

 Each source file is scored as follows:
-- Search source for a substrings with minimal Levenstein distance* to each hunk in diff for a CVE fix.
+- Search source for a substring with minimal Levenstein distance* to each hunk in diff for a CVE fix.
 - If distance for diff part before change is less than certain threshold, compute (1) for CVE's diff code after fix.
-- If distance for code before fix is less than distance after fix, report the issue.
+- If distance to code before fix is less than distance after fix, report the issue.

 *Levenstein distance here is not the usual string matching case.
 The insert-delete-substitute operations are done on whole words / tokens.